 Until the pieces of butter are well combined.

-Bake on 350F for 10 minutes.
+I bake this yummy gingersnap crust in a preheated 350 degrees Fahrenheit oven for 10 minutes.
 It will look pretty much the same when it comes out of the oven.
-Just put the crust aside and let it cool a bit.
+When it’s done, I set it aside and let it cool a bit.

-Next, we are going to add four eggs, one at a time while the mixer is working on low speed.
+Last but not least, I add four eggs one at the time while the mixer is working on low speed.

 And spread it all over with a spoon.